azriel0508/azriel0508/README.md

 Third-year Computer Science student at Maynooth University, **currently looking for a software engineering internship or placement for 2027.**

-I like backend work — APIs, databases, and figuring out why something is actually slow rather than guessing.
+I like backend work, APIs, databases, and figuring out why something is actually slow rather than guessing.

 ### What I've built